 “Very early in the morning?” she persisted.

-She really couldn’t be meaning to say she spied on me early in the morning too?!!
+She really couldn’t have spied on me early in the morning too?!!

 When she mentioned ‘rain’ I remembered the day and had to call Captain Haddock to my aid.
 Billions of Bilious Blue Blistering Barnacles!
 Great flat-footed grizzly bear!
 She didn’t mean to say she was keeping a watch on me at 3-30 a.m. in the morning?!
 Didn’t she sleep at night?
 Even as these thoughts were racing through my head, she added,